Management Transfer Program

 Community housing providers are subject to an independent regulatory system ensuring a high standard of service is provided.
-If a community housing provider fails to comply with the regulatory code they can lose their registration status and FACS can appoint a new provider to manage the properties so that the rights of tenants are unaffected.
+If a community housing provider fails to comply with the regulatory code they can lose their registration status and DCJ can appoint a new provider to manage the properties so that the rights of tenants are unaffected.

 Making a complaint about a community housing provider

 Community housing tenants must first seek to resolve any issues directly with their community housing provider.
 Tenants can do this in person, in writing or by telephone to their community housing provider.
 Community housing providers must make information about internal complaints and appeals processes accessible to community housing clients.

 For further information refer to the Housing Appeals Committee website.

 How can tenants get involved?